-- 76. In 2009, USCIS issued a memorandum instructing asylum officers on the rules to follow for evaluation of asylum applications filed by UACs in removal proceedings.
+88. In 2009, USCIS issued a memorandum instructing asylum officers on the rules to follow for evaluation of asylum applications filed by UACs in removal proceedings.
 Ex.
 2 (March 25, 2009 Memorandum re: Implementation of Statutory Change Providing USCIS with Initial Jurisdiction over Asylum Applications Filed by Unaccompanied Alien Children).
 The memorandum instructs asylum officers that they must make an initial determination as to USCIS's jurisdiction for all asylum applications filed by UACs in removal proceedings.
 Id. at 4.
 Further, according to the 2009 memorandum, asylum officers are to determine whether, at the time of filing, the child was under 18 years of age and unaccompanied.
 Id. at 4-5.
 The 2009 memorandum states that "[f]ederal regulations will ultimately be promulgated in order to reflect the procedures established for USCIS initial jurisdiction."
-Id. at 1. - 77.
-The procedures set forth in the 2009 memorandum were contrary to the TVPRA, as acknowledged by the Citizenship and Immigration Services Ombudsman ("Ombudsman").
-On September 20, 2012, the Ombudsman issued a report, titled Ensuring a Fair and Efficient Asylum Process for Unaccompanied Minor Children (the "2012 Ombudsman Report") (Ex.
-3), providing an independent analysis of problems encountered by UACs seeking asylum in the United States, and recommendations to improve the process.
-The Ombudsman recognized that USCIS had failed to implement the "statutorily required regulations" for UACs seeking asylum.
+Id. at 1.

+89. The procedures set forth in the 2009 memorandum were contrary to the TVPRA, as acknowledged by the Citizenship and Immigration Services Ombudsman ("Ombudsman").5

-&lt;sup>4 The Citizenship and Immigration Services Ombudsman, established by the Homeland Security Act of 2002, provides independent analysis of problems encountered by individuals interacting with U.S. Citizenship and Immigration Services, and proposes changes to mitigate those problems.
+5 The Citizenship and Immigration Services Ombudsman, established by the Homeland Security Act of 2002, provides independent analysis of problems encountered by individuals interacting with U.S. Citizenship and Immigration Services, and proposes changes to mitigate those problems.
 See 6 U.S.C. § 272.